 Prepaid forwards refer to a broad group of instruments that contemplate an upfront payment by an investor in exchange for a single payment at maturity linked to the performance of a particular reference asset (the underlier), whether physically settled or cash settled.
-They are commonly linked to an equity index, such as the S&P 500 or Russell 2000, to an ETF, or to one or more stocks.
-Common variants provide for downside protection in the form of a buffer or a trigger, a levered return with a maximum upside, or both.
-As long as any buffer or trigger feature is not so large as to raise the possibility of the instrument being characterised as debt (buffers of around 30 per cent and triggers of even 40 per cent or above are commonly treated as acceptable), these instruments are treated as open transactions resulting in capital gain or loss on maturity to US investors and no interim recognition of income.
+They are commonly linked to an equity index, such as the S&P 500 or Russell 2000, or to one or more stocks.
+Common variants provide for downside protection in the form of a buffer25 or a trigger,26 a levered return with a maximum upside, or both.
+As long as any buffer or trigger feature is not so large as to raise the possibility of the instrument being characterised as debt, these instruments are treated as open transactions generally resulting in capital gain or loss on maturity to US investors and no interim recognition of income.
 For non-US investors, any amounts received on these instruments generally will not be subject to US withholding tax.